-The time series of trip costs of Guam bottomfish fishing presented in Figure 13 are based on a continuous economic data collection program maintained by the PIFSC Socioeconomics Program through collaboration with PIFSC FRMD.
+The time series of trip costs of Guam bottomfish fishing presented in Figure 13 are based on a continuous economic data collection program maintained by the PIFSC Socioeconomics Program through collaboration with PIFSC FRMD-WPacFIN.
 The fishing costs of bottomfish were in a declining trend from 2012-2016, and then went up substantially in 2017.
-However, the trip costs of recent three years (2018-2020) decreased continuously.
+2021 trip costs went up significantly compared to 2020, due to increasing costs across all cost items. .
 Supporting data for are presented in Table 57.
 The cost data summaries were generated by excluding outliners (cases with >10 gallons/hours fished).

 Figure 13.
-Average trip costs for Guam bottomfish fishing trips from 2011-2020 (adjusted to 2020 dollars).
+Average trip costs for Guam bottomfish fishing trips from 2012-2021 (adjusted to 2021 dollars).